 When you’re pulled over for speeding in Tampa, chances are good that you have a few questions about your case.
 You want to fight your speeding ticket, but you might have questions unique to your case.

 While a Tampa speeding ticket FAQ can help, a lawyer from Hersem Law can answer the questions unique to your case.
 If you’re struggling to fight your ticket, reach out for the answers you need.

 There’s a mistake on my speeding ticket.
 Can the ticket be thrown out?

 Unfortunately, it might not be so simple to throw out your speeding ticket.
 Officers are human, too, which means they may make a small mistake, like listing the wrong year or color for your car.
 Clerical errors like these are usually fixed and the case proceeds.

 However, a major mistake can make a difference.
 For example, the officer may have written that you were in a completely different area than the location you were pulled over.
 Because the speed limits may have changed over these different areas, you may be able to fight your speeding ticket on these grounds.

 Will my Florida license be suspended for speeding?

 If you don’t have any points on your license, a typical stop won’t leave you without your license.
 Each moving violation is worth a certain amount of points, however, and if you’re nearing twelve points within the last twelve months, you may be at risk of losing your license.

-If you’re nearing twelve points, you may need to consider the amount of points you have and consider fighting back.
-Repeat violations and a suspension can leave you unable to drive for thirty days, and it can impact your insurance, so make sure you fight back now.
+It’s time to consider the amount of points you have and start thinking about fighting back.
+Repeat violations and a suspension can leave you unable to get to work or around town, and it can impact your insurance costs, so make sure you fight back now.